Weeks ago, I began painting Christmas cards using the

 from nature.
 Ribbon and pieces of fabric

-can also be neat ways to create a unique holiday card that will brightens
+can also be neat ways to create a unique holiday card.

 I would like to encourage you to make one or two cards this season and share them with someone who needs a little sunshine in their life.
 You might even want to try your hand at watercolor Christmas card giving.